 'You, therefore, need technical insight when setting up the platform and understanding the visibility and configuration settings of your platform.
 But as a community manager you also identify new development opportunities.
 You see the need of your community the fastest.
 That is why you are also a good discussion partner for the development team or the IT department. '

 These are certainly not all indispensable qualities!
-Do you know other good qualities of a successful community manager?
+Do you know other good characteristics or qualities of a successful community manager?
 Then share it with us in the comments below.
 We help communities grow and prosper.
 We also thank the community experts for their contribution.